codeWhizperer/forta-bots/deployment-detector/README.md

 # Challenge-1

 ## Description

-This agent detects forta bots that are deployed on behalf of nethermind.
+This  monitors bot deployments from the Nethermind deployer address (0x88dC3a2284FA62e0027d6D6B1fCfDd2141a143b8)

 ## Supported Chains
 - Polygon

 ## Alerts

 Describe each of the type of alerts fired by this agent

-- FORTA-1
+- Nethermind Forta-Bot-Deployer Detector
-  - Fired when Nethermind contract at :"0x88dc3a2284fa62e0027d6d6b1fcfdd2141a143b8" deploys an agent
+  - Fired when Nethermind contract at : 0x88dc3a2284fa62e0027d6d6b1fcfdd2141a143b8 deploys an agent
   - Severity is always set to "info"
   - Type is always set to "info"
   - Metadata fields: